-- 1. This report presents the council's Treasury Management Strategy (TMS) for 2017/18 to 2019/20.
+- 1. This report presents the council's Treasury Management Strategy (TMS) for 2018/19.
 This sets out how the council's treasury service will support capital investment decisions, and how the treasury management operates day to day.
 It sets out the limitations on treasury management activity governed by the prudential indicators, within which the council's treasury function must operate.
 The strategy is included as appendix A to the report.
 This report includes the three elements required by legislation as follows: - The prudential indicators required by the CIPFA Prudential Code for Capital Finance in Local Authorities; - The annual investment strategy.
 This sets out the council's criteria for selecting counterparties and limiting exposure to the risk of loss on its investments.
-This strategy is in accordance with the DCLG investment guidance and forms part of the treasury management strategy. (appendix A, paragraphs 24-65); - A statutory duty to approve a minimum revenue provision policy for 2017/18 (paragraphs 55-61).
+This strategy is in accordance with the DCLG investment guidance and forms part of the treasury management strategy. (appendix A, paragraphs 18-59); - A statutory duty to approve a minimum revenue provision policy statement (Appendix A, paragraphs 51-55).